Venktesh98/webmall/README.md

 Webmall is basically Multi-Vendor Ecommerce application where the user can buy his desired products,and also the seller can open his Shop for selling his products on the Webmall platform

-Technologies Used:
+Technologies Used:  <br />
-Laravel 7
+Laravel 7  <br />
-Voyager-For Admin Panel mainting the seller informaton and customer transactions and all. livewire darryldecode paypal sandbox
+Voyager-For Admin Panel mainting the seller informaton and customer transactions and all.  <br />
+livewire  <br />
+darryldecode  <br />
+paypal sandbox

 <p align="center"><img src="https://res.cloudinary.com/dtfbvvkyp/image/upload/v1566331377/laravel-logolockup-cmyk-red.svg" width="400"></p>